Venafi/ansible-collection-venafi/roles/certificate/examples/f5_bigip/README.md

 > **BEST PRACTICES** In general, be careful when using self-signed certificates because of the inherent risks of no identity verification or trust control.
 The public and private keys are both held by the same entity.
 Also, self-signed certificates cannot be revoked; they can only be replaced.
 If an attacker has already gained access to a system, the attacker can spoof the identity of the subject.
 Of course, CAs can revoke a certificate only when they discover the compromise.

-## Step 1: Retrieve a certificate using Venafi Collection for Ansible
+## Step 1: Retrieve a certificate using CyberArk Collection for Ansible

 ### Step 1a: Creating variables file